 Unlisted companies with broadly held ownership whose shares are the subject of regular trading may also find the Code of Practice appropriate for their circumstances.
-The Oslo Børs "Continuing obligations of stock exchange listed companies" will determine which listed foreign companies and which Norwegian companies with a secondary listing must report in accordance with this Code of Practice.

 Corporate management and control in Norway

 In Norway, executive personnel are not normally elected to the board of directors.
 Under Norwegian company law, a company's board of directors has both a controlling function and a management function in respect of the company's activities and the executive managers of the company.
 The management function requires the board to play an active high-level role in matters that are of an extraordinary nature or of major importance and are therefore not a normal part of the day-to-day management of the company.
 The board's management responsibility also includes drawing up strategies, budgets and guidelines for the company's activities.